pulibrary/james-lyon/further-reading.md

 ### 1762-1763:

 1. Title page from "The Military Glory of Great Britain."
-(2004-0652N) Rare Books Collection, Department of Rare Books and Special Collections, Princeton University Library.
+(2004-0652N) Rare Book Collection, Department of Rare Books and Special Collections, Princeton University Library.
 (Philadelphia, 1762)

 2. Page 8 and 3rd Chorus from "The Military Glory of Great Britain."
-(2004-0652N) Rare Books Collection, Department of Rare Books and Special Collections, Princeton University Library.
+(2004-0652N) Rare Book Collection, Department of Rare Books and Special Collections, Princeton University Library.
 (Philadelphia, 1762)

 3. Inside Cover and Title page from "A Dialogue on Peace."
 Princeton University Commencement Records (1748-1860), Mudd Manuscript Library, Princeton University.
 (Philadelphia, 1763)